d3/d3-3.x-api-reference/Ordinal-Scales.md

 ## ColorBrewer

-D3 also bundles some fantastic categorical color scales by [[Cynthia Brewer|http://colorbrewer2.org/]].
+D3 also bundles some fantastic categorical color scales by [Cynthia Brewer](http://colorbrewer2.org/).
 You can find those in either CSS or JavaScript form in [lib/colorbrewer](/mbostock/d3/tree/master/lib/colorbrewer).

 For CSS, assign a class such as "q0-3", "q1-3" or "q2-3" to the element you wish it be filled.
 Then, set the class attribute on a parent element (such as the SVG element) with the desired color scale name, such as "RdBu" or "Blues".
 For examples, see: [calendar heatmap](http://mbostock.github.com/d3/talk/20111116/calendar.html), [choropleth](http://mbostock.github.com/d3/talk/20111018/choropleth.html).